brandur/sorg/content/fragments/engelmann-spruce-plaque-sulfur-mountain.md

-hook = "Reading the old, inscrutable plate on the side of a tree partway up Sulphur Mountain." image = "/photographs/fragments/engelmann-spruce-plaque-sulfur-mountain/plaque.jpg" published_at = 2021-01-12T04:32:29Z title = "The Engelmann Spruce Plaque, Sulphur Mountain"
+hook = "Reading the old, inscrutable plate on the side of a tree partway up Sulphur Mountain." image = "/photographs/fragments/engelmann-spruce-plaque-sulfur-mountain/plaque.jpg" published_at = 2021-01-12T04:32:29Z title = "The Engelmann Spruce plaque, Sulphur Mountain"
 +++

 Midway through the walk up Sulphur Mountain near Banff, you might notice an odd plaque, just off the trail, nailed to a tree.